travis-ci/enterprise-installation/README.md

 ```

 ### Setting up a Travis CI Enterprise Worker

-For setting up a Worker host you'll need the RabbitMQ password which is accessible from the Travis CI Enterprise Platform management UI.
+For setting up a Worker host you'll need the RabbitMQ password, which you can find from the Travis CI Enterprise Platform management UI.

-Before running the following commands, please make sure you are logged in as the root user first.
+Before running the following commands, please make sure you are logged in as as user who has access to sudo.

 If the Worker host is running on EC2 please run the following command: